Joseph Grodin: Judicial service

-The public at the time was highly critical of court's criminal justice jurisprudence.
 When the court abolished the death penalty in People v.
 Anderson (1972) the electorate restored it with California Proposition 17 (1972) and expanded it with California Proposition 7 (1978).
 While the court upheld Proposition 17, now Chief Justice Rose Bird and Justice Torbriner dissented.
 Nevertheless, Chief Justice Bird, a former public defender, voted to reverse every single one of the more than 60 death penalty cases she heard, usually joined by Justices Cruz Reynoso, Allen Broussard, and Grodin.
 She dissented from allowing a victims' rights amendment to the constitution, Proposition 8 (1982), to even appear on the ballot.
 After it passed, Justice Grodin dissented in part along with Chief Justice Bird when a bare majority of the court upheld the proposition.

-The court drew continuing public ire for its assault on direct democracy.
 After the electorate exercised a 1982 veto referendum against what voters saw as Brown's gerrymandered redistricting plan, a bare majority of the court ordered the governor's plan to be used anyway.
-Grodin joined the anonymous majority blocking voters' subsequent attempt to redistrict directly through a 1983 proposition, even as dissenting Justice Frank K. Richardson inveighed the court "slams the door to the polling place in the face of the people".
+Grodin joined the majority blocking voters' subsequent attempt to redistrict directly through a 1983 proposition, even as dissenting Justice Frank K. Richardson inveighed the court "slams the door to the polling place in the face of the people".
 The court was attacked for these rulings as being partisan and overly political.
-Grodin joined the liberal majority when it granted the American Federation of Labor's 1984 original petition to block a balanced budget amendment proposition from even appearing on the ballot.
+Grodin joined the liberal majority when it granted the American Federation of Labor's 1984 original petition to block a balanced budget amendment proposition from appearing on the ballot.